lsj2408/GraphNorm/README.md

 - Use provided **pre-trained models**

   We provide **the TOP-1 model on OGBG-MOLHIV** datasets [here](https://1drv.ms/u/s!AgZyC7AzHtDBbZO5a6g6esOcuoQ?e=qGKkLg).
-The training command is provided below.
+The training and evaluation command is provided below.

-  **NOTE**: The model is a 6-layer GCN with GraphNorm, so you need to set the model parameter 'n_layers' as 6 during evaluation.

   ```shell
   #!/usr/bin/env bash